Windower/Lua/addons/dynamishelper/README.md

-Authors: Krizz
+Authors: Krizz, Skyrant

-Version: 1
+Version: 2.3

-Date: 20130419
+Date: 2020/10/03

 Dynamis Helper

+Description:

+Dynamis Helper displays time remaining in the zone.
+Tracks obtained time extensions.
+Shows you the proc needed for the targeted monster.
+Creates a stagger timer.
+Displays the total amount of currency and forbidden items looted so far.

 Abbreviation: //dh

 Commands:

-* help - Shows a menu of commands in game
+* help - Shows a menu of commands in game.
-* timer [on/off] - Displays a timer each time a mob is staggered.
-* tracker [on/off/reset/pos x y] - Tracks the amount of currency obtained.
-* proc [on/off/pos x y] - Displays the proc for the targeted mob.
+* visible - toggle addon display.
+* position pos_x pos_y - position of addon window in pixels from the top left of the screen.
+* opacity bg_alpha - opacity (0-255) of the background.
 * ll create - Creates and loads a light luggage profile that will automatically lot currency.